East Frisia: History

 Frisian representatives of the many districts of the seven coastal areas of Frisia met once a year at the Upstalsboom, located at Rahe (near Aurich).

 In the early Middle Ages, people could only settle on the higher situated Geest areas or by erecting in the marsh-areas "Warften", artificial hills to protect the settlement, whether a single farming estate or a whole village, against the North Sea floods.

 In about 1000 AD the Frisians started building large dikes along the North Sea shore.
 This had a great effect on establishing a feeling of national identity and independence.
 Until the late Middle Ages Ostfriesland resisted the attempts of German states to conquer the coasts.

 During the 14th century adherence to the Redjeven constitution decayed.
 Catastrophes and epidemics such as pestilence intensified the process of destabilization.
 This provided an opportunity for influential family-clans to establish a new rule.
 As chieftains (in Low German: "hovedlinge"; in standard German: "Fürsten") they took control over villages, cities, and regions in East Frisia; however, they still did not establish a feudal system as it was known in the rest of Europe.
 Instead, the system implemented in Frisia was a system of fellowship which has some similarity to older forms of rule known from Germanic cultures of the North.
 There was a specific relation of dependence between the inhabitants of the ruled area and the chieftain, but the people retained their individual freedom and could move where they wanted.

 The Frisians controlled the mouth of the Ems river and threatened the ships coming down the river.
 For this reason the County of Oldenburg made several attempts to subjugate East Frisia during the 12th century.
 Thanks to the swampy terrain, the Frisian peasants defeated the Oldenburgian armies every time.
 In 1156 even Henry the Lion failed to conquer the region.
 The conflicts lasted for the next few centuries.
 In the 14th century Oldenburg gave up on plans to conquer Ostfriesland, restricting their attacks to irregular invasions, killing livestock then leaving.

-The East Frisian chieftains used to provide shelter for pirates such as the famous Klaus Störtebeker and Goedeke Michel, who were a threat to the ships of the powerful Hanseatic League which they attacked and robbed.
+The East Frisian chieftains used to provide shelter for pirates such as the famous Klaus Störtebeker and Gottfried Michaelsen, who were a threat to the ships of the powerful Hanseatic League which they attacked and robbed.
 In 1400 a punitive expedition of the Hanseatic League against East Frisia succeeded.
 The chieftains had to promise to discontinue their support for the pirates.
 In 1402 Störtebeker, who was not a Frisian by birth, was captured and executed in Hamburg.

 The range of power and influence differed between the chieftains.
 Some clans achieved a predominant state.
 One of these was the Tom Broks from the Brokmerland (nowadays: Brookmerland) who ruled a large part of Eastern Friesland over several generations until a former follower, Focko Ukena from Leer, defeated the last Tom Brok.
 But a party of opposing chieftains under the leadership of the Cirksenas from Greetsiel defeated and expelled Fokko, who later died near Groningen.